prosperReigns/alx-system_engineering-devops/0x02-shell_redirections/README.md

 this program displays all the files with the line containing the pattern "root" used in occations where you want to know the files that belongs to the root diretory

+## 15-countthatword
+this program displays all the files with the line containing the pattern "bin" used in occations where you want to know th number of files associated with bin in /ect/passwd